Easiest Homemade Bread Recipe Ever

 1 1/2 cups warm water (not hot, or it can kill the yeast)

-(optional) 2 Tbs chopped fresh herbs, like rosemary and thyme - but it’s also perfect without them! (in these photos below, I used herbs in my dough)
+(optional) 2 Tbs chopped fresh herbs, like rosemary and thyme - but it’s also perfect without them!

 Instructions:

 1) Measure each cup of flour by filling it to overflowing, then tap the flour mound with the blade of a butter knife to make sure it fills the cup.
 Use the butter knife to scrape all excess flour off the top of the cup in a straight line.
 Add all the flour, sea salt, and yeast to a bowl.
+Add optional chopped herbs.

 2) Add the warm water to the dry mixture, and mix it all with a wooden spoon, scraping the sides of the bowl.
 (The mixture will be sticky and shaggy - that’s how it’s supposed to look!)

 3) Cover the bowl tightly with plastic wrap and let it rise for 6-8 hours.
 (I’ll often make this dough right before bed and let it rise overnight, then bake it first thing in the morning.
 Or, I’ve made the dough in the morning and let it rise all day so I can bake it before dinner.)
 After the first rise, your dough should have doubled in size and should have lots of bubbles.
-Like this:

 4) Preheat your oven to 450 degrees.
 Place your dutch oven or lidded pot in the oven to get nice and hot.

-5) Meanwhile, do the second rise.
+5) Meanwhile, do the shaping and second rise.
 Take a handful of flour, and sprinkle it on a cutting board so your dough doesn’t stick.
 Scrape all the dough from the bowl onto the board (keep the bowl - you’ll need it again!).
 The dough will be sticky.
 Sprinkle flour on top, take a flap of dough, and fold it over itself, almost like you’re closing an envelope.
 Keep rotating it and folding it over itself, adding more sprinkles of flour as needed.

 Your dough should feel soft and puffy and no longer sticky.
 Turn the dough over and you’ll have a lovely ball with all folds hidden underneath.